hollenstein/maspy/doc/source/mzml.rst

 MsrunContainer
 ^^^^^^^^^^^^^^

-Modern mass spectrometers can generate tens of thousands spectra per hour resulting in huge mzML files.
-Opening and parsing of such large xml files takes a lot of time.
-If only some of the spectra have to be accessed at a certain time, this can be solved partly by using an indexed mzML file.
+Modern mass spectrometers can generate tens of thousands of spectra per hour resulting in huge mzML files.
+Opening and parsing such large XML files takes a lot of time.
+If only some of the spectra have to be accessed at a certain time, this can be solved by using an indexed mzML file, which allows directly reading specific spectra without parsing the whole file first.

-In MasPy we decided to go one step further and split the information that is present in mzML files into four different groups; run metadata, spectrum metadata items, spectrum array items and chromatogram items.
+In MasPy we decided to go one step further and to split the information that is contained in mzML files into four different data groups; run metadata, spectrum metadata items, spectrum array items and chromatogram items.
 Each of these data groups is stored separately in MasPy and has its own file type, thus it can be accessed, saved and loaded independently of the others.
-This allows convenient and very fast reading if only a certain part of the data needs to be accessed.
+This allows convenient and fast reading if only a certain part of the data needs to be accessed.
 We call this represenation of an mzML file in MasPy an :class:`MsrunContainer
 <maspy.core.MsrunContainer>`.
 Altough the data is split into multiple parts, all
 information originally contained in an mzML file is still present.
 This allows the conversion from MsrunContainer to mzML at any given time (altough the